Exodus-Privacy/post-gdpr-stats/README.md

 * the name of your current study like *Popular* for popular applications, this name will be used as plot title
 * the file containing a list of application handles (one per line) to take in account.
 This file has to have an empty line at its end.

+To execute this script, run the following command line:
 ```
 Rscript --vanilla post_gdpr_stats.r $PWD Popular popular.txt
 ```